canerkonuk/FPL_Clustering/README.md

 # FPL_Clustering

-This repo contains detailed K-Means clustering for Fantasy Premier League dataset.
+This repo contains detailed K-Means clustering with principal component analysis and EDA for Fantasy Premier League dataset.